MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 # Work with Dynamics 365 Layout

 With Microsoft Dynamics 365 Layout, you can work with floor plans created with Microsoft Visio, or you can create a layout with the HoloLens app.
-You can use Dynamics 365 Import Tool (Preview) to make either type of layout available for immersive headsets.
+You can use [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to make either type of layout available for immersive headsets.

 ## Import a Microsoft Visio floor plan